-Do you want to add a snail to your betta tank?
-Not sure which one is best?
-This article will discuss the seven best snail for betta tanks.
+Snails are very good at cleaning the fish tank clean by eating leftover foods, and algae.
+Probably, you want to add a snail to your betta tank because of that, but not sure which one is best.
+This article will discuss the seven best snails for betta tanks.

 I’ll talk about each type of snail and why they make good tank mates for bettas.
 Then, I’ll give you some tips on caring for your betta and snails together.